Toyota GR010 Hybrid: Development

+GR010 Hybrid

+Rear view of the GR010 Hybrid.

-The GR010's design is inspired by the Toyota GR Super Sport Concept presented at the 2018 Tokyo Auto Salon, considered to be the GR010's road version counterpart.
+The GR010's design is inspired by the Toyota GR Super Sport Concept presented at the 2018 Tokyo Auto Salon, which was considered to be the GR010's road version counterpart.
 Its engine is a 3.5 L twin-turbocharged petrol V6 with a hybrid system, which uses lithium-ion batteries.

-The car's first rollout took place at Paul Ricard in October 2020.
+Toyota filed the trademark "GR010" in September 2020, with the car's first rollout took place at Paul Ricard in October 2020.
 A second test took place at Portimao in December 2020.

-The road car programme developed in parallel with the racing programme was cancelled early in 2021.
+The road car programme developed in parallel with the racing programme was cancelled early in 2021 before the GR Super Sport was cancelled in August of that year.

-Lexus considered plans to field a GR010 under the brand in the IMSA championship, but never happened.
+Lexus was considering plans to field a GR010 under the brand in the IMSA championship, but it was never materialized.

+The GR010 Hybrid underwent an update in 2023 with a focus towards efficiency, reliability, and thermal cooling.
+The update also included slight aerodynamic changes, including new dive planes and smaller rear wing end plates.
+A new set of headlights were also installed to improve visibility at night.

+TR010 Hybrid

+Following the 2025 6 Hours of Fuji, Toyota confirmed plans to perform testing for an update to the GR010 Hybrid at Circuit Paul Ricard, releasing teaser images of the new car's design philosophy.
+The new car, wearing a camouflage livery, featured refinements to its aerodynamics, including a redesigned front end, new sidepods, and an updated rear wing.
+Originally set to be implemented during the 2025 season, Toyota opted to delay the updates for 2026.
+On 7 January 2026, Toyota formally unveiled the updated car under the name TR010 Hybrid, carrying a new naming convention, in line with the team's rebrand to Toyota Racing.